 If every time you step into a full body security scanner at the airport you think, "I must be getting cancer!" you're not alone.
 We got a medical expert to tell us whether or not we should be worried.

-Tannen Maury EPA/REX/Shutter-stockGetting through security is the worst part of flying, which is why you should make sure you know the things that are most likely to get you flagged by TSA.
-And then there’s the full-body airport security scanners—do they pose a threat to your health?
+Tannen Maury EPA/REX/Shutter-stockGetting through security is the worst part of flying.
+And now there’s the full-body airport security scanners—do they pose a threat to your health?
 It depends on the frequency with which you’re exposed to them.
 “If you fly two or three times a year, then the scanner most likely won’t have an impact on your health,” says Robert Boxer, MD, a medical specialist and author of Sane Driving in a Mad World: Driving Safety, Courtesy, and Responsibility.
 “If you’re stepping into the full-body scanner two or three times a day, then you should probably be more prudent.”

 Here’s what you need to know.